robertleifke/forex-swap/README.md

-# Replicator 2 🟩
+# Numo 🟩

 [![Fuzz Testing](https://github.com/Uniswap/uniswap-v3-core/actions/workflows/fuzz-testing.yml/badge.svg)](https://github.com/numocash/numo/actions/workflows/fuzz-testing.yml)
 [![npm version](https://img.shields.io/npm/v/@uniswap/v3-core/latest.svg)](https://www.npmjs.com/package/@numocash/numo/v/latest)

-#### A tokenized strategy that sells covered call options on stETH.
+### A market maker for call options on FX pairs (e.g. USD/EUR).

-Numo enables anyone to earn sustainable yield via `theta decay` on their staked ETH tokens.
-Built as a Uniswap V4 hook, Numo algorithmically manages the strategy and makes it accessible to anyone as a ERC-20 token.

-The solidity implementation for Numo is contained in this repository and is inspired by the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that shows virtually any option strategy can be constructed using CFMMs and [RMM-01](https://www.primitive.xyz/papers/Whitepaper.pdf) built by the wonderful [@primitivefinance](https://github.com/primitivefinance) team.
+The smart contract suite is a Uniswap V4 hook and is inspired by @primitivefinance's open source [RMM-01](https://github.com/primitivefinance/rmm) implementation and the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that first proved any option strategy can be constructed using CFMMs.

+Liquidity providers on Numo earn sustainable yield from selling [european-style call options](https://en.wikipedia.org/wiki/European_option).
+As in traditional options markets, **sellers** earn premiums from "theta decay."
+However, these premiums are paid by traders directly who swap on the underlying liquidity.
+In the future, a batch auction can be implemented to match buyers and sellers or calls could be directly sold on an exisiting options market (e.g. CME).
+These would optimize the premiums earned for option sellers.

+Numo deploys a `market` instance for each FX pair.
+Each `market` can handle any two arbitrary ERC-20 token and follows the standard naming conventions seen in traditional FX markets (`base`/`quote`).

 ## Set up